 A health insurance deductible is the amount you must pay before health insurance kicks in and starts paying.
 The deductible is an annual amount that usually resets at the beginning of the calendar year.
 Once you’ve hit your annual deductible, then your insurance kicks in and starts helping.
-The CDHP plan pays 80% of your health care costs until your total out-of-pocket maximum for the year is met.
+The HDHP plan pays 80% of your health care costs until your total out-of-pocket maximum for the year is met.

-When you enroll in a qualified CDHP, you’re eligible to open a Health Savings Account (HSA).
+When you enroll in a qualified HDHP, you’re eligible to open a Health Savings Account (HSA).
 An HSA is a personal savings account, funded by you and/or Belkin, that you can use to pay qualified out-of-pocket medical expenses with pretax dollars.

 When are you eligible to open an HSA?